 ABOUT / BIO

-His music has been performed nationally by such groups as The Chesapeake Orchestra, Inscape Chamber Orchestra, The Atlantic Reed Consort, and The Great Noise Ensemble.
-Since 2015 he has served as composer-in-residence for the Pikes Falls Chamber Music Festival in Vermont, and in 2018 he will be the inaugural composer-in-residence for the Jackson Hole Chamber Music Festival in Wyoming.
+His music has been performed at home and abroad by such groups as The Chesapeake Orchestra, Inscape Chamber Orchestra, The Atlantic Reed Consort, The Great Noise Ensemble, Corvus, The Ellipses Ensemble and by current members of the St. Louis, Utah, and National Symphony Orchestras.
+Since 2015 he has served as composer-in-residence for the Pikes Falls Chamber Music Festival in Vermont, in 2018 he was the inaugural composer-in-residence for the Jackson Hole Chamber Music Festival in Wyoming.
 Awards and accolades include an American Music Center CAP award, the Walsum Prize, an Atlantic Center for the Arts residency under composer/musician Henry Threadgill, and the Ithaca College Smadbeck Prize.

 His music was released on the Inscape Chamber Orchestra’s Grammy-nominated release Sprung Rhythm on the Sono Luminus label, and his chamber symphony was released on Inscape’s 2014 record American Aggregate.
 As a jazz pianist he has performed at several venues in New York City including ShapeShifter Lab and Club Bonafide, and he has released two jazz LPs: Micro-Orchestra a chamber jazz collaboration with saxophonist Kurtis Adams, in 2015; and MOB RULE, his piano trio album, in 2018.
 Nathan holds degrees in composition from Ithaca College (BM) and the University of Maryland (DMA).
 He currently serves as Assistant Professor of Music at Fordham University where he teaches classes in music theory, jazz, and music production.